-With MIPS technology and mountain-bike styling, the Bell Nomad Jr is a great mid-range kid’s helmet for the adventurous young rider.
+With MIPS technology and mountain-bike styling, the Bell Nomad Jr. is a great mid-priced kid’s helmet for the adventurous young rider.
 Fully equipped and ready for action, the Bell Nomad Jr. is a mountain-bike styled helmet that is one of the highest-quality helmets for kids ages 6 to 12.

 - Fun mountain bike styling